 Tony Kofkin, Founder and Managing Partner of Kofkin Bond and Co. outlines some of his Clients’ repatriation experience.

 A conversation with tax experts from a US Accounting Firm discuss the tax challenges facing Australians considering repatriation.

-Making the move back to Australia should be a decision based on logic and not fear.
-However, given the time constraint of available airline flights, if you are seriously considering returning to Australia in the short or medium term, Business Class tickets seem to be the only reliable option.
+Lastly, making the move back to Australia should be a decision based on logic and not fear.
+However, given the constraint of available economy airline flights, if you are seriously considering returning to Australia in the short or medium term, Business Class tickets seem to be the only reliable option.

-You are one of the growing number of expats who are simply packing a bag, it is best to ensure that your tax and filing affairs are in order.
-If you leave without settling financial obligations, you may face an entirely new set of challenges.
+You are one of the growing number of expats who are thinking of packing a bag, it is best to ensure that your tax and filing affairs are in order.
+If you leave without settling your financial and or tax obligations, you may face an entirely new set of challenges.

 Here is the link again to read the largest survey of Australians Repatriating from New York.